Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhubs/README.md

 and to store the relevant information required by the load balancing algorithm.

 Search pypi with the prefix `azure-eventhub-checkpointstore` to find packages that support this and use the PartitionManager implementation from one such package.
+Please note that both sync and async libraries are provided.

 In the below example, we create an instance of `EventHubConsumerClient` and use a `BlobPartitionManager`.
 You need to [create an Azure Storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-quickstart-create-account?tabs=azure-portal)